bnorthan/docs/ops-experiments-deconvolution.md

 ## Update site

 An official update site is quite possible soon.
-It's not here yet because a couple the dependencies (javacpp specifically) need to be updated in Fiji.
+It's not here yet because a couple of the dependencies (javacpp specifically) need to be updated in Fiji.
 It's also unclear to me how to handle Windows vs Linux distribution as different native libs need to be distributed in each case.

-## Installation

-Copy all jar files into the 'Fiji.app/jars' directory.
-You may want to install a fresh 'experimental' version of Fiji, because you need to overwrite ```javacpp.jar``` and ```imglib2.jar``` with newer versions.

 ## OpenCL CLIJ friendly version

 Add the CLIJ update site.

 In the dropbox directory there is a script called 'CLIJDecon.py'.
-The script is also [here](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-opencl/ijscripts/CLIJDecon.py)  Load and run this script in the Fiji script editor.
+The script is also [here](https://github.com/imagej/ops-experiments/blob/master/ops-experiments-opencl/ijscripts/CLIJDecon.py).
+Load and run this script in the Fiji script editor.
 A dialog will appear and you choose an image and PSF.

 <img src="CLIJDecon.jpg" width="742">